-5.3.5 Installing and removing a DVD drive
+5.3.7 Installing and removing a DVD drive

-- Before you start the work, make sure you shut down the OS, turn off the main power to the equipment, and wait for at least one minute.
+- Before you start the work, make sure you shut down the OS, unplug the power cord from the outlet, and wait for at least one minute.
 Otherwise, an electric shock or failure of the equipment may result. - Do not directly touch the parts inside the equipment with your hand when you install or remove an extension board.
 Those parts are hot and if you touch them, you may get burned.
 In addition, if you touch them, they may get damaged and that may result in failure of the equipment. - When you install or remove a DVD drive, make sure you do not cut your fingers on the protrusions.

-- When you mount an HDD frame, make sure you do not insert the internal cables into the wrong connectors on the HDD backboard.
-If you do, the equipment may not start properly. - The DVD cover is prone to bending or warping.
+- The DVD cover is prone to bending or warping.
 Make sure you do not apply too much force to the cover. - Make sure you do not apply too much force to the connector of the DVD drive.
 If you do so, failure of the DVD drive may result. - Make sure you do not apply too much force to the top of the DVD drive.
 If you do so, failure of the DVD drive may result.